 To use the DisplayPort facility, your motherboard and monitor should support DisplayPort functionality.
-Using a DisplayPort cable, you will connect your computer [GPU] with a monitor.
+You will connect your computer [GPU] to a monitor using a DisplayPort cable.

 In simple words…

 The DisplayPort works similarly to the cable that connects your audio and video to the computer.
-You must plug one end of the cable with your computer, laptop, or any external graphics card; and the other with the display.
+You must plug one end of the cable into your computer, laptop, or any external graphics card; and the other into the display.